2 juveniles, adult arrested in series of crimes

 Sommers, who is investigating the case, said as of Thursday two juveniles have been arrested for armed robbery and an adult male has been arrested for being an accessory before the fact in relation to the shooting.

-The identity of the adult has not been released and no further details were available Thursday evening.
+The identify of the adult has not been released and no further details were available Thursday evening.

 Sommers said the investigation is ongoing.